-- Inpatient Physician and Outpatient Services
+- Hospital Inpatient Physician, Specialty Physician Visits, and Outpatient Services

 Social Services staff remain up-to-date with services available within the community and will provide you with information and assist you in navigating through the available community resources.
 Social Services provides assistance to St. Johns County residents under the umbrella of the Health and Human Services Department.
-Clients must follow through with referrals to other agencies.

 Program services are available for applicants without health insurance coverage.
 For those with inadequate coverage, the Social Services Department will not supplement or provide assistance for persons who have reached the maximum coverage of their insurance.

 Have questions or need assistance?
 We are open to assist you!
 Please call (904) 209-6140.

 - Social Services - Main Office – Monday thru Friday, 8am to 5pm

 200 San Sebastian View, Suite 2300

 St. Augustine, FL 32084